 Carly Rae Jepsen placed third on Canadian Idol in 2007, performing songs by Janis Ian and Rickie Lee Jones.
 She made a likeable coffee-shop pop album in 2008, which was released only in Canada and which featured a cover of John Denver’s ‘Sunshine on my Shoulders’.
-Jepsen wrote a folk song named ‘Call Me Maybe’ for a followup but producer Josh Ramsay transformed it into a pop song, with a memorable synthetic string part.
+Jepsen wrote a folk song named ‘Call Me Maybe’ for a follow-up but producer Josh Ramsay transformed it into a pop song, with a memorable synthetic string part.
 With patronage from Justin Bieber and Selena Gomez, the song was a worldwide number one, spotlighting Jepsen’s bubblegum pop sound and girl next door image.

-Jepsen’s story was very conventional so far for a 21st century pop star – a Canadian Idol appearance, a celebrity Tweet endorsement, and a serviceable album backing up a great single.
+Jepsen’s story was very conventional so far for a 21st-century pop star – a Canadian Idol appearance, a celebrity Tweet endorsement, and a serviceable album backing up a great single.
 But Jepsen’s story gets more interesting with the release of 2015’s Emotion.
 The first single from the album, ‘I Really Like You’, was a conservative choice, a song that was too close to the ‘Call Me Maybe’ template and which failed to match her previous record’s success.

 But at the same time that Jepsen lost traction as a pop star, Emotion gained her acclaim among critics and music geeks, revelling in an album full of delightful pop songs.
-Jepsen followed up Emotion in 2016 with Emotion: Side B, an EP of outtakes which matched the parent’s album excellence.
+Jepsen followed up Emotion in 2016 with Emotion: Side B, an EP of outtakes that matched the parent’s album excellence.